scanozcan/scanozcan.github.io/index.md

 ## News

 **January 2026**: Our preprint on the metabolic dependencies of cells with centrosome amplification was published on bioRxiv.
-**January 2026**: Our preprint explaining the cell-cycle-dependent interactome of Nek2 was published on bioRxiv.
+**January 2026**: Our preprint on the cell-cycle-dependent interactome of Nek2 was published on bioRxiv.

 **Office**: Russ Berrie Pavilion, Room 606
 **Address**: 1150 St. Nicholas Ave, New York, NY 10032